basho/basho_docs/source/languages/en/riak/dev/search/search-data-types.md

 At this point, all of the counters that we stored in any bucket with the bucket type `counters` will be indexed in our `scores` index.
 So let's start playing with some counters.
-All counters will be stored in the bucket `players`, while the key for each counter will be the username of each player:
+All counters will be stored in the bucket `people`, while the key for each counter will be the username of each player:

 ```java